Here are seven questions that I often receive from existing or potential clients about social media marketing. I hope you find it of some value.

 If your brand is a B2C brand, then you need to be on platforms like Facebook, Instagram, etc.

-It is important to note that platforms like Facebook, which has several million active users are a must for your brand since you will likely have some of your customers that use it.
+It is important to note that platforms like Facebook, which have billions of active users, are a must for your brand since you will probably have some of your customers that use it.

 Does social media marketing cost?

-In the past, many brands focused on growing a large number of followers on various social networks because they saw it a free channel to use in reaching their customers.
+In the past, many brands focused on growing many followers on various social networks because they saw it a free channel to use in reaching their customers.

 But these days social networks like Facebook, Twitter etc. are trying to monetise their platforms through paid adverts.

 So there are no more free rides for brands.
-In other, for you to ensure that your content reaches your fans and followers, you will have to pay.
+In other, for you to ensure that your content reaches your fans and followers, pay.

 So you need to have a mindset that social media marketing is now a pay-to-play affair.